Best Black Friday deals on Xbox consoles and games

 - Xbox Series S: Was £249.99, now £199.99, Argos.co.uk

 The Xbox Series X is the most powerful gaming console Microsoft makes.
 Large and cuboid but completely silent, it matches the performance of a high-end gaming PC – loading games in a snap and booting up menus in a fraction of a second.
+When fellow tech writer Steve reviewed it, he wrote: “It’s a thunderously powerful next-generation console, with a brilliant games-on-demand service”.
 Right now, you can save £30 on the console at Amazon.

 Xbox Series S: Was £249.99, now £199.99, Argos.co.uk